-It is presently known that MLL2 genei mutation is responsible
+It is presently known that MLL2 genei (also known as KMT2D gene) mutation is responsible

 for approximately 75% of individuals with Kabuki Syndrome.
 More recently,

 mutations of the KDM6A gene have been discovered in 9% of individuals who

 tested negative for MLL2 gene mutation.
 Interestingly, the functions of KDM6A